TchamdjaM/TchamdjaM/README.md

 <!--
 **TchamdjaM/TchamdjaM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:-->

-- 🔭 I’m currently working on Power BI
+- 🔭 I’m currently working on Pandas Course
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning Power BI
 - 📫 Reach me: www.linkedin.com/in/melissatchamdja
 - ⚡ Fun fact: My favorite cuisine is korea and thai street food